 SAF-T comes into force in Norway starting from the 1 of January 2020.
 Norway's tax blog will keep you updated on SAF-T through a series of blog posts.
-We also have further information on our web page.
 In this blog post, we will elaborate further on which accounting data that shall be included in the SAF-T report.

 As of 1st of January 2020, all businesses that are obliged to keep books in Norway are required to report in the SAF-T format to the tax authorities.
 We have in a previous blog written about which entities that is covered by the SAF-T reporting requirements, you can read the blog here.

 Which accounting documentation shall be included in the SAF-T file?

 The obligation to file the SAF-T file applies for all businesses required to keep books in Norway.
 This does not require the companies to provide all accounting material.
 On a general basis, the following information shall be included in the SAF-T reporting:

 - Information about the company (master data)

 - The company's chart of accounts with mapping to a standardised chart of accounts

 - The company's VAT codes with mapping to standardised VAT codes

 In the next couple of years, we expect that the scope of the information that shall be reported will be extended, so that for example fixed asset registers and invoice information will be included in the reporting.

 In order to analyse the SAF-T data, it is required that the SAF-T file is based on a standard chart of accounts and VAT codes in the general ledger.
 For practical purposes, this implies that the company's chart of accounts needs to be “mapped” to the standard chart of accounts.